Tosch110/EasyBitcoinDark-PHP/README.md

 	If you wish to make an SSL connection you can set an optional CA certificate or leave blank<br>
 	`$bitcoinDark->setSSL('/full/path/to/mycertificate.cert');`

-3. Make calls to bitcoind as methods for your object.
+3. Make calls to bitcoinDarkd as methods for your object.
 Examples:

   `$bitcoinDark->getinfo();`<br>